 Electrolysis often used as an alternative to laser hair reduction.
 Laser hair reduction can be up to 60 times faster than electrolysis and less painful 1.
 A common reason for using electrolysis is for treating blonde, ginger or grey hairs, which are unaffected by laser hair reduction.

 Electrolysis is often used to remove facial hair.

 Electrolysis is also commonly used to remove hair from the genitals before vaginoplasty, and to remove hair from donor skin sites before phalloplasty or metoidioplasty.

-The price of electrolysis varies depending on the size of the area to be treated.
+The price of electrolysis varies depending on the location of the clinic within the UK, the amount of experience your electrologist has, the size of the area to be treated.
 A common area is the face and neck, which costs around £80-90 per hour with an experienced electrologist, with more specialist work required before surgery costing £95-115 per hour.
-Prices will vary depending on the location of the clinic within the UK and the amount of experience your electrologist has.
+NHS Scotland have produced guidance suggesting that around 250-400 hours of treatment would be required for effective facial hair removal 2, p.6.